Midtown Heat - a PACE EH Initiative

 What is PACE-EH?

 The Protocol for Assessing Community Excellence in Environmental Health or PACE-EH is a tool designed to encourage local health officials and community members to work together to identify and address community environmental health issues.
-Residents of the community voice concerns and prioritize issues, while the PACE EH Steering Committee assists in facilitating the process by organizing meetings, speakers, and identifying funding opportunities.
+The Midtown Health Equity Action Team (HEAT) is a community based, grass-roots PACE EH initiative focused on achieving health equity within the Midtown Community.
+Our current focus is on Healthy Food Access within Food Deserts, Building a more Walkable Community and Engaging Youth to reduce delinquent behaviors.

 The PACE-EH Steering Committee’s focus is on the Midtown area of Daytona Beach.
 This community has multiple health and socio-economic disparities that exist as compared to the city and state as a whole.
 For example: